#PlannerAddict Instagram Will Make You Rethink Your Life

 Bullet journals burst onto the scene in a big way a couple years ago and show no signs of stopping.
 Need proof?
 Just check out #PlannerAddict on Instagram.

-People have fallen in love with not only the act of organising their lives, but the mindfulness and craftiness that bullet journals inspire.
+People have fallen in love with not only the act of organizing their lives, but the mindfulness and craftiness that bullet journals inspire.
 These elaborate planners aren't just to-do lists (though they do include them!), but they can also include long term goals, habit trackers, and journal entries.
-The ability to make it your own has turned even the most organiser-wary people into bullet journal converts.
+The ability to make it your own has turned even the most organizer-wary people into bullet journal converts.

-For those of us not so organisationally inclined (*raises hand*), the idea of bullet journals — and hashtags devoted to planners — can either spark a sense of dread or introduce the thought that you could be a highly organised person so long as you have the right set of water colours, gel pens, and stencils.
+For those of us not so organizationally inclined (*raises hand*), the idea of bullet journals — and hashtags devoted to planners — can either spark a sense of dread or introduce the thought that you could be a highly organized person so long as you have the right set of water colors, gel pens, and stencils.
 Hopefully after reading this, you become the latter.

-Click through to feel inspired by other people's organisation skills or for just another excuse to go by the craft store and buy new gel pens.
+Click through to feel inspired by other people's organization skills or for just another excuse to go by the craft store and buy new gel pens.